How to conquer complicated extrications

 Events like this can tax the most seasoned crews.
-When a rescue involves multiple disciplines we have to be well versed from a knowledge, skills and abilities perspective and be well equipped to tackle these challenging events.
+When an extrication rescue involves multiple disciplines, we have to be well versed from a knowledge, skills and abilities perspective and be well equipped to tackle these challenging events.

 In this event, we stabilized the vehicle by attaching grade 80 chain assemblies to the vehicle's rear frame and anchoring them to a fire apparatus.
 The vehicle was positioned nose down, so we removed the rear deck lid and seats, constructed a lower/haul system and belay using a RPH and an MPD, and then inserted rescuers into the vehicle.

 The locking mechanism for the wheelchair was disengaged and the driver transferred to a long board and packaged for vertical retrieval.
 The hauling system with a 3:1 mechanical advantage was then used to retrieve the victim through the vehicle.

 The run took less than 40 minutes and used six companies: one battalion chief, two medics, one heavy rescue, one squad and one quint.
 This run was an overall success because the appropriate resources were available and the personnel on scene were adequately trained in extrication.